ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 The initial connection ID issued to the peer is sent by the endpoint as the Source Connection ID during the handshake, ensuring that the peer always begins the connection with at least one connection ID to use when sending.
-When the endpoint receives the `requested_connection_ids` transport parameter during the handshake, it SHOULD supply its peer with the requested number of connection IDs via NEW_CONNECTION_ID frames.
+An endpoint SHOULD supply its peer with additional connection IDs via NEW_CONNECTION_ID frames.
+While each endpoint can choose how many connection IDs to issue, a recommended number of outstanding connection IDs is eight.

 When an endpoint issues a connection ID, it MUST accept packets using this connection ID for the duration of the connection or until its peer invalidates the connection ID via a CONNECTION_ID_FINISHED frame ({{frame-connection-id-finished}}).

-Implementations SHOULD ensure that peers have the requested number of connection IDs available to reduce the possibility of peers exhausting their supply of available connection IDs.
+Implementations SHOULD ensure that peers have sufficient connection IDs available to reduce the possibility of peers exhausting their supply of available connection IDs.
 An implementation could do this by always supplying a new connection ID for each connection ID retired with a CONNECTION_ID_FINISHED frame.
-When a receiver of a packet notices that its peer is now using a previously unused connection ID, it MAY choose to supply its peer with a new connection ID using a NEW_CONNECTION_ID frame to reduce the possibility of its peer running out of available connection IDs.
+When a receiver of a packet notices that its peer is now using a previously unused connection ID, it can choose to supply its peer with a new connection ID using a NEW_CONNECTION_ID frame to reduce the possibility of its peer running out of available connection IDs.